Personal profile

-Elaine holds a Postgraduate Diploma in Education (2025), a Postgraduate Certificate in University Learning and Teaching (2022), and a BA (Hons.) in Culinary Arts.
-Before taking up her current role, she worked as a chef for ten years and, in a previous career, held posts at the European Commission in Brussels and Spain.
-She has a strong interest in equality, diversity, and inclusion, and supports inclusive practices in education.
+Elaine holds a Postgraduate Diploma in Education, a Postgraduate Certificate in University Learning and Teaching, and a BA (Hons) in Culinary Arts.
+Before taking up her current academic role, she worked as a chef for ten years and, in a previous career, worked at the European Commission in Brussels and Spain.
+She has a strong interest in relational pedagogy and actively supports inclusive practices in education.
+In 2025, she became a Learning, Teaching & Assessment Affiliate at TU Dubin.

 Elaine is a founding member of the TU Dublin Centre for Irish Studies, and co-editor of the Journal of Franco-Irish Studies.
-She is a trustee of the Oxford Symposium on Food and Cookery, where she coordinates the Young Chefs programme, and serves on the organising committees of the Dublin Gastronomy Symposium and the ‘Food and Drink As…’ Conference Series.
+She is a trustee of the Oxford Symposium on Food and Cookery where she coordinates the Young Chefs programme and serves on the organising committees of the Dublin Gastronomy Symposium and the ‘Food and Drink As…’ conference series.
+She is a member of Les Dames d'Escoffier, and the Advisory Board of the Food Studies Research Network.

 Founding Board Member, TU Dublin Centre for Irish Studies